BlueShark100/Light-Show/README.md

 ###### Fourth Row | Colored Bars
 This row is at the bottom, below the main row with the center keys "V" "B".
 Active keys: **zxcv bnm,** .
 Note the Comma is an included key within the set

-## Some of My favourite songs to play with
+## Some of My favorite songs to play with
 Closer(feat.
 Jennie A.) - Lemaitre

 Ecstasy of Soul - Zeds Dead & GRiZ